-a) Exchanges of experience and good practices in the field of youth
+a) Exchanges of experience and good practices in the field of youth Index reference in budget table (WPD): 550 b) Studies

 In the field of youth, the programme will fund mutual learning activities under the EU Youth Strategy.
 Exchanges of experience and good practices are an integral part of the EU Youth Strategy toolbox for the advancement of youth policy.
 These activities could include expert groups, peer-learning and peer-counselling activities.